MuseofMoose/PHP-Gateway-Log-Helper/README.md

 ```
 ClassName::UpdateUserPassword call with params : userId = 5
 ```
-Notice how the two params passed in the exclusion array are excluded from the log.
+Notice how the two params in the exclusion array are not in the log.

 You might next ask, what if there are no params at all?
 Then you would end up with a log that looks like this:
 ```